 A unique and memorable component of each student’s first-year experience in the aviation meteorology degree program at Florida Tech is the Whole Earth course.
 This class, which integrates biology, chemistry, physics, geology, and mathematics, leads students to experience and understand our planet as a system of interacting processes.
 Students may also enroll in Weather Briefing, a course that covers the key aspects of forecasting.

 Another signature of the aviation meteorology degree program at Florida Tech is that first-year students are invited to work alongside faculty on weather research and often begin working on projects during their first few weeks on campus.
 See below for more information.

-Senior coursework towards your aviation meteorology degree includes advanced aircraft operations and atmospheric dynamics.
+Senior coursework toward your aviation meteorology degree includes advanced aircraft operations and atmospheric dynamics.
 You’ll also have an opportunity to meet recruiters from airlines and private industry at university career fairs.
-Students have access to the local National Weather Service site in Melbourne, Florida, 45th Weather Squadron and Kennedy Space Center for direct industry experience.
-As a result, you get practical experience, an expanded professional network and, perhaps, a pre-graduation job offer.
+Students have access to the local National Weather Service site in Melbourne, Florida; the 45th Weather Squadron; and the Kennedy Space Center for direct industry experience.
+As a result, you get practical experience, an expanded professional network, and perhaps a pre-graduation job offer.

 Florida Tech boasts facilities and resources that can measure up to nearly any other national aviation university in the country.
-Among these are the training facilities housed in the 12,000 square-foot Emil Buehler Center for Aviation Training and Research located near the Melbourne International Airport.
-The center’s many features include a weather/flight planning room, refurbished aircraft and simulator room.
+Among these are the training facilities housed in the 12,000 square-foot Emil Buehler Center for Aviation Training and Research located near Melbourne International Airport.
+The center’s many features include a weather/flight planning room, refurbished aircraft, and a simulator room.

 Skurla Hall includes computer labs for airport design and planning, and the Basic Aviation Training Device (BATD) Lab, where aviation students can fly desktop simulators under the supervision of a flight instructor.
 Skurla Hall is also where aviation majors find the Air Traffic Control Lab.